gridstack/gridstack.js/README.md

 * (Optional) [jquery-ui-touch-punch](https://github.com/furf/jquery-ui-touch-punch) for touch-based devices support

 Note: You can still use [underscore.js](http://underscorejs.org) (>= 1.7.0) instead of lodash.js

-## Rails integration

-For rails users, integration of gridstack.js and its dependencies can be done through [gridstack-js-rails](https://github.com/randoum/gridstack-js-rails)

 ## Basic usage